The Helicopter Heist by Jonas Bonnier – Book Review

 The Helicopter Heist by Jonas Bonnier - book cover

-In 2009, a few guys robbed the G4S cash logistics company’s warehouse in Stockholm, using a helicopter.
-(Millions of crowns were just flying around.)
-The novel tells the story of the preparation and the heist.
-The greater part of the book, that naturally centering around the preparations, can be described, well, at most, with the term moderately interesting.
+In 2009, a few guys robbed the G4S cash logistics company’s Stockholm depot using a helicopter.
+(Hundreds of millions of kronor were flying around.)
+The novel tells the story of the planning and the heist.

 416 pages, Paperback